ookk2011/wifi-pineapple-cloner/README.md

 # Universal Wifi pineapple hardware cloner v3

 The Pineapple NANO and TETRA were excellent security hardware but in 2020 they reached their end of life.<br>
-So to give a new life to this platform in more modern hardware, I've made these scripts.
+So to give a new life to this platform, I've made these scripts with modern hardware.
 <br>

 Sometime between 2019 and 2020 we started using the private beta of this project which we called "Pineapple Termidor".<br>
-When I decided to redo this project and launch a v2 I decided to rescue the original name and logo 🤣
+When I started to redo this project, I launch a v2 and decided to rescue the original name and logo 🤣

 ## About this project

-This project is the result of everything I experienced from 2018 to 2022 to successfully clone the NANO and TETRA.<br>
+This project is the result of everything I've experienced from 2018 to 2022 to successfully clone the NANO and TETRA.<br>

-For this I develop:
+For this I've develop:
-* The lists of files to copy and the script to copy them.
+* The lists of files to copy and also the script to copy them.
-* A script to patch the filesystem so that it works on any hardware.
+* A script to patch the filesystem, so it works on any hardware.
 * Completely [updated panel](https://github.com/xchwarze/wifi-pineapple-panel) with fixes and improvements.
 * Completely updated [packages repository](https://github.com/xchwarze/wifi-pineapple-community/tree/main/packages) .
 * New [module repository](https://github.com/xchwarze/wifi-pineapple-community/tree/main/modules).